webXcerpt/openCPQ/_raw/src/blog-posts/2015-05-21-website-toolchain.md

 - **Harp** provides quite some functionality out of the box, but seems to have no plugin/extensibility concept.
 Also does not support "front matter", which is convenient for blogs.
-- **HubPress** is oriented Github Pages.
+- **HubPress** is oriented GitHub Pages.
 But it seems to concentrate on an authoring UI.

 (Of course I spent only some limited amount of time on each of these